You are here:

 FutureMARES is an EU-funded research project that investigates the relationships between climate change, marine biodiversity, and ecosystem services.

-Can coral reefs regain their functions after a bleaching event?
-What factors contribute to the recovery of these biodiverse ecosystems?
-This summary of an international study provides the answers!
+Can coral reefs regain their functions after coral bleaching?
+What factors contribute to the recovery of species-rich ecosystems?
+This summary of an international study by the Centre for Tropical Marine Research (ZMT) provides answers.

 Living conditions in the Arctic have changed as rapidly in recent decades as in hardly any other ecosystem on Earth.
 This thematic focus from the Alfred Wegener Institute (AWI) provides the facts.

-This short video introduces the upwelling area off the Pacific coast of South America, which provides millions of tonnes of fish and seafood annually and is considered a hotspot of marine biodiversity.
-Available in German only.
+This information video presents the Humboldt Current upwelling area off the Pacific coast of South America, which provides millions of tonnes of fish and seafood every year and is considered a hotspot of marine biodiversity.

-Dive into one of the most biodiverse marine regions in the world – the Coral Triangle in Southeast Asia.
-The video highlights the importance of coral reefs for humans, and the impacts of climate change on these unique ecosystems.
-Available in German only.
+Dive into one of the most biodiverse marine regions in the world: In this video, the Centre for Tropical Marine Research (ZMT) shows the importance of coral reefs for humans and the effects of climate change on these unique ecosystems.

 The federal government and the governments of the five northern German states support the current development and sponsor the DAM